-I am a Carmelite solitary (or hermit) attached to Aylesford Priory in Kent, where I live a life of prayer, solitude and closeness to the many people who come there as guests and pilgrims.
+I am a Carmelite nun from Quideham Monastery, where I live a life of prayer, solitude and community.

 I first came in contact with Camilla when she and Sona came to see me to discuss their project of fostering vocations through the Vocations Group and Cornerstone, and possibly founding a new religious community as well.